 Accountability

 Another key component of the College Flight Plan program is accountability.
-As the student goes through this program, they choose an accountability partner who will help keep them on track.
-It’s rare that students choose a friend.
-Students usually choose someone such as a parent, relative, or respected leader to hold them accountable.
+As the student goes through this program, they choose an accountability partner to help them stay on track.
+Students rarely choose a friend.
+Instead, they usually choose someone such as a parent, relative, or respected leader to hold them accountable.

 Greg shares that when someone is not held accountable by others, the chance of them succeeding is in the single digits.
 However, when you share a goal with your friends and the whole ecosystem, the success rate soars to 95%.